Greeting from the Director

 ● Research on fusion blanket design

 A fusion blanket receives fast neutrons generated in a core plasma.
 Conversion of neutron energy to thermal energy, tritium fuel breeding, and radiation shielding are required functions to be performed efficiently in a blanket.
 Optimization of material combination and configuration for the blanket systems, and design of blanket components for a helical-type fusion reactor are being investigated by numerical calculations reflecting progress in material and system development.
-Validation of the investigations is performed by experiments in collaboration with universities, the Japan Atomic Energy Agency (JAEA), and other organizations.
+Validation of the investigations is performed by experiments in collaboration with universities, National Institutes for Quantum and Radiological Science and Technology (QST), and other organizations.

 ● Integrated research on liquid blanket technologies and systems

 In parallel with fundamental studies on properties of liquid fuel breeder/coolants and technologies for blanket systems, integrated experimental studies have been started with the newly constructed Flinak/LiPb twin-loop OROSHHI-2 (Operational Recovery Of Separated Hydrogen and Heat Inquiry-2).
 Compatibility of materials, control of coolant flow, transfer and recovery of heat and hydrogen, and other topics can be studied by simulating a blanket temperature (300- 550 ℃ ), coolant flow velocity (up to 1.5 m/s), and high magnetic field by using the 3 T super conducting magnet (the world’s highest magnetic field for this purpose).
-Topics of focus at present are non-equilibrium mass and heat transfer in the circulated coolants, control of hydrogen transfer by mixed metal nano-powders, and others.
+Topics of focus at preset are enhancement of heat removal performances of FLiNaK and LiPb under a high magnetic field, demonstration of a continuous hydrogen recovery system, and others.

 ● Research on development of structural materials